 Scuba gear enables you to move easily and comfortably underwater.
 It also allows you to breathe and see below the surface.
 Scuba gear has transformed you from being a land-dweller to somewhat an “Aquaman” sort of, if only for a little while.

 A mask lets you see clearly.
 A scuba tank and regulator supply the most needed air.
-Fins at your feet to manoeuvre through the waters efficiently and a wetsuit aids buoyancy and to keep you warm.
+Fins at your feet to manoeuvre through the waters efficiently and a wetsuit aids buoyancy and keeps you warm.

 Let’s start with these considerations when choosing your scuba gear: fit, comfort and suitability.